StockNews.com Initiates Coverage on Cancer Genetics (NASDAQ:CGIX)

-StockNews.com began coverage on shares of Cancer Genetics (NASDAQ:CGIX – Get Rating) in a report published on Monday morning.
-The firm issued a sell rating on the stock.
+Analysts at StockNews.com assumed coverage on shares of Cancer Genetics (NASDAQ:CGIX – Get Rating) in a research note issued on Tuesday.
+The brokerage set a “sell” rating on the stock.

 Cancer Genetics Stock Performance